“Wherein the Holy Spirit Makes a Dwelling”

 Third Sunday of the month, 6:51 pm

-The Minnesota Compline Choir, now directed by Adam Reinwald (associate conductor of the National Lutheran Choir; formerly of Cantus), partners with Pilgrim in offering this liturgy on the 3rd Sunday of each month, joining Pilgrim’s longstanding schedule of Celtic Contemplative Communion and Nordic Contemplative Evening Prayer on the 2nd and 4th Sundays of each month — September through April.
+The Minnesota Compline Choir, now directed by Adam Reinwald (associate conductor of the National Lutheran Choir; formerly of Cantus), partners with Pilgrim in offering this liturgy monthly on the 3nd Sunday of each month, joining Pilgrim’s longstanding schedule of Celtic Contemplative Communion and Nordic Contemplative Evening Prayer on the 2nd and 4th Sundays of each month — September through April.
 Because those Celtic and Nordic services begin at 6:51 pm, Compline is being offered at that time as well, although it is not quite bedtime!

 All worship services are held at Pilgrim Lutheran Church, 1935 St. Clair Ave., St. Paul.
 Pilgrim is a home for hungry minds and souls.
 In these days, many of us are discovering our longings for a spiritual life and a faith community.
 If you are not already a part of a faith community, we invite you to bring your spiritual journeys to this Lutheran Christian place.